 “tathā hi ghorakṣha-vachanam

-It means, “it is stated by Gorakksha that one should keep himself away from evil-minded, fire, women, traveling, early morning bath, fasting, and bodily strain.”
+It means, “Goraksha states that one should keep himself away from evil-minded, fire, women, traveling, early morning bath, fasting, and bodily strain.”

-The type of Brahmacharya to be taken depends on the goal of the yogi.
+The choice of the type of celibacy depends on the goal of the yogi.
 If liberation is the goal of the yogi, Naishtika Brahmacharya is more suitable.
-For lesser goals, less vigorous Brahmacharya or moderation is enough.
+For lesser goals, less vigorous celibacy or moderation is enough.

-Samadhi happens only when the conserved sex energy is brought up to Sahasrara Chakra.
+Samadhi happens only when the conserved sex energy reaches the Crown Chakra.
 In the case of sexual indulgence, precious energy is wasted.
 If the yogi conserves the energy, he can bring that up to higher centers.
 If the container has a big hole at the bottom, it can not be filled.

-Brahmacharya is the concept of yoga that has been misunderstood by the modern world.
-Modern yoga is nothing more than postural yoga.
-It is confined to Asana or yoga poses, not even a full-fledged hatha yoga stream.
-Brahmacharya is not a pre-condition for them.
-At the same time without it, they could not advance beyond a certain point in the yogic path.
+Modern Yoga misunderstands the concept of celibacy in Yoga.
+In other words, Modern yoga is nothing more than postural yoga.
+It is confined to yoga poses.
+It is not even a full-fledged hatha yoga stream.
+Celibacy is not a pre-condition for them.
+In essence, they could not advance beyond a certain point in the yogic path without celibacy.

 Approaches to yoga have become narrower.
 Earlier people pursued the path of yoga for spiritual progress and liberation.
-Now people approach yoga for health, fitness, mental peace or something like that.
-Hence Brahmacharya and other Yama are not relevant to modern yoga.
+Now people approach yoga for health, fitness, mental peace, or something like that.
+Hence, celibacy and other restraints are not relevant to modern yoga.

-In ancient India, Brahmacharya was the precondition for the student of any discipline.
+In ancient India, celibacy was the precondition for the student of any discipline.
 It was not limited to the study or practice of yoga alone.
-Now the student life has changed drastically and the approaches to yoga too.
+Now student life has changed drastically.
+Likewise, the approaches to yoga also change.

-According to Danvantri, sexual energy is the Atman itself.
+According to Danvantri, sexual energy is the Self itself.
 The secret of health depends on the preservation of this vital energy.
-For those losing this vital energy cannot have physical, mental, and spiritual developments.
+Therefore, those losing this vital energy cannot have physical, mental, or spiritual development.

 In Ayurveda, Ahara (diet), Nitra (sleep), and Brahmacharya (continence) are called Trayostambh (three pillars) of health.
 They are the essential pillars that promote a healthy lifestyle.
-By Ahara, we can control both Nidra and Brahmacharya.
+By Ahara, we can control both sleep and continence.
 The cognitive capacity of the brain is increased by the practice of the three.

-The rules of Ayurveda prohibits sex until the age of twenty-five.
-It claims that the body is not fully functional in physical, psychological, and emotional levels.
-It is allowed only during that too not immediately after a meal.
-The frequency should be once in a fortnight during summer and weekly thrice during other seasons.
+The rules of Ayurveda prohibit sex until the age of twenty-five.
+It claims that the body is not fully functional at physical, psychological, and emotional levels.
+It is allowed only after the age of twenty-four, that too, not immediately after a meal.
+The frequency should be once a fortnight during summer and weekly thrice during other seasons.

 Seminal fluid is the last Dhatu (humor) that is formed out of Majja (marrow).
 One drop of seminal fluid is made up of forty drops of blood.
-Those who waste will have unsteady and agitated Prana that results in mood swing, memory loss, and emotional imbalance.
+Hence, those who waste will have unsteady and agitated Prana which results in mood swings, memory loss, and emotional imbalance.

 Sattvic food is good for maintaining Celibacy.
-Rajastic and Tamasic foods should be avoided.
+Hence, one should avoid Rajasic and Tamasic foods.
 Fruits, milk, and ghee are good examples of Sattvic food.
-Non-vegetarian food should be avoided.
+Also, one should avoid Non-vegetarian food.